L.F. Wade International Airport: Current operations

 In 2017, the airport handled almost five hundred thousand passengers.
 Airline flight arrivals and departures usually peak June – August summer season.
 It has received high marks in passenger satisfaction surveys, placing first among North American airports in the "Under 15 million passengers" category in 2003 and fourth worldwide in its size category, according to the global airport monitor report that year.
 Cited were courtesy of staff, security, and check-in facilities.

 The former NATO hangar built in the early 1990s is now used for the airport's growing corporate jet traffic.
 Because of Bermuda's considerable distance from the nearest land mass, the airport's use by General Aviation aircraft is limited to jets and long-range turboprops.
 Only jet fuel is available.

 The airport offers US Customs and Immigration preclearance, which means US-bound passengers clear Customs in Bermuda; flights arriving in the US from Bermuda are thus treated as domestic flights.

 Air traffic control service is provided by CI2 Aviation under contract to Bermuda Skyport Corporation.
 The control tower is located on the north side of the airport (not to be confused with the old tower located at the terminal building) and provides service for most of the day and night.
 Approach, departure and en route traffic control in the surrounding Oceanic Sector is provided by New York Air Route Traffic Control Center (ZNY), under an agreement between the US Government's Federal Aviation Administration and the United Kingdom.
 The BDA tower controller and ZNY center controller are always in close contact.
 Remote radio transmitters and air traffic radar coverage at the airport also link Bermuda and New York Center.

 A modern Doppler Weather radar with a 150 mi range was built by the DAO in 2005.
 Navaids at the airport, such as the Instrument Landing System (ILS) and VOR (VHF omnidirectional range), are owned by Skyport but maintained by CI2 Aviation.

 The airport was a United States government NASA Space Shuttle launch abort site.
-It was only able to be used during low and mid inclination launches.
+It was only used during low and mid inclination launches.

 The airport is also active in affairs of the Airports Council International (ACI), hosting the industry organisation's Legal Affairs Committee annual meeting in 2005.
 In 2006, ACI selected the airport to host its World Assembly, which was held in Bermuda in November 2010, attended by hundreds of delegates representing airports worldwide.
 The airport's current general manager is Aaron Adderley.

 A small portion of the south-east corner of the airport was transformed in the 1990s into Bermuda Motorsports Park.

 Since March 2017, Bermuda Skyport Corporation Limited has managed and operated L.F.
 Wade International.
 The 30-year airport concession includes construction of a new passenger terminal, which was completed in 2020.